How to Detect Grok-Generated Emails

 Can EyeSift detect Grok-generated emails?

-Yes.
-EyeSift specifically identifies Grok output patterns in emails by analyzing perplexity, burstiness, and linguistic signatures characteristic of Grok's Grok-2 model.
+EyeSift screens for Grok output patterns in emails by analyzing perplexity, burstiness, and linguistic signatures associated with Grok's Grok 4.3 model.
+The result should be treated as a review signal, not as standalone proof.

 How is detecting Grok emails different from other AI content?